andreacfromtheapp/freesound-credits/README.md

 ## Install

-Until I figure out GitHub Actions to build cross-platform binary releases, do the following:
+This is a command line utility.
+To install:

-- download a release or clone this repository.
+- download and unzip the release for your system.
-- unzip if necessary.
-- `cd` into it.
-- run `cargo build --release`
-- copy the resulting binary to a location available in your `$PATH`
+- copy the binary to a location available in your `$PATH`
   - e.g: `cp target/release/freesound_credits /usr/local/bin/`

 ## Usage